 |Yelda Hansen||General Support|

 Each fundraising initiative encourages boys and their families to get involved.
 Mindfulness is a significant part of the school’s pastoral care and taking the time to support charity events enables the boys to bring it to life.
-Termly bake sales and school discos encourage friendships amongst both students and parents and are supported by annual events including the Christmas Ball, summer fair and the entrepreneurial Giving Tree which challenges boys to initiate their own charitable events with surprising and successful results!
+In normal times termly bake sales and school discos encourage friendships amongst both students and parents and are supported by annual events including the Christmas Ball, summer fair and the entrepreneurial Giving Tree which challenges boys to initiate their own charitable events with surprising and successful results!